-These results cover only a portion of the octopus caught and are based on a subjective visual coding of condition.
-However, they provide preliminary data on the nature of discard mortality for octopus.
-In particular, the observed mortality rate for octopus caught in pot gear was less than one percent (two octopus out of 433 -- one coded as dead and the other as injured).
-These preliminary data suggest that a gear-specific discard mortality factor could be estimated for octopus, similar to the approach currently used for Pacific halibut.
+These data suggest that a gear-specific discard mortality factor could be estimated for octopus, similar to the approach currently used for Pacific halibut.
 If a discard mortality factor were included in catch accounting for octopus, only a fraction of discarded octopus would be counted as "taken".
 The estimated catch for octopus would include all retained animals, but only a percentage of those discarded.
-While the mortality rates for trawl gear are fairly high, the incidental catch of octopus in these gears is relatively small.
-The majority of the incidental catch of octopus were discarded, there would be very little further accumulation of catch toward OFL.
+While the mortality rates above for trawl gear were fairly high, the incidental catch of octopus in these gears is relatively small.
+The majority of the incidental catch of octopus occurs in pot gear, which had a very low mortality.
+If a discard mortality factor was employed, there would be very little further accumulation of catch toward OFL once the TAC for octopus was reached because all further octopus catch would be discarded.
 Using this approach, retention of octopus for market or bait would be limited by the TAC, but a low TAC for octopus would be less likely to affect Pacific cod fisheries.
 It would also insure that estimated catch of octopus reflected only the animals retained or killed, which is more appropriate for management methods based on fishery mortality rate.

-If this approach is used, more data need to be collected to document discard mortality rates.
-Federal fisheries observers could collect data on octopus vitality as they currently do for halibut, but a more detailed and objective procedure needs to be developed for coding injuries and condition.
-Laboratory or tagging studies would be needed to document mortality in relation to condition.
+If this approach is used, data collection to document discard mortality rates will need to be continued and laboratory mortality studies conducted.
 Due to the low incidental catch rate of octopus, it may take several years to accumulate enough data for reliable mortality estimates.
-Mortality estimates should be re-evaluated periodically (e.g. every 5 years) to assess changes in mortality rates due to differences in fishing gear or sampling methodology.
+If this approach is adopted, mortality estimates should be re-evaluated periodically (e.g. every 5 years) to assess changes in mortality rates due to differences in fishing gear or sampling methodology.